trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 I was surprised by the fact that typical bandwidth costs are way way more than a server capable of serving that bandwidth!

 But **the best deal is actually [Cloudflare Bandwith Alliance](https://www.cloudflare.com/bandwidth-alliance/)**.
 As far as I can tell Cloudflare doesn't charge for bandwidth, and some server providers like Vultr don't charge for transfer to Cloudflare.
-However if you tried to serve Twitter images this way I wonder if Vultr would suddenly reconsider their free bandwidth alliance pricing as you made up lots of their aggregate Cloudflare bandwidth.
+However if you tried to serve Twitter images this way I wonder if Vultr would suddenly reconsider their free Bandwidth Alliance pricing as you made up lots of their aggregate Cloudflare bandwidth.

 ## How cheaply could you serve Twitter: Pricing it out